Onboarding a chatbot: how to ensure a smooth start

 “Ideally, there should be a direct line of communication between the customer service staff and the product owner or technical team responsible for the chatbot.
 Customer service employees who work hand in hand with the chatbot are usually the first to notice when the chatbot is not behaving as it should.
 It is important that this can be reported directly.”

-2. Don’t expect too much of the chatbot
+2. Don’t expect too much of the chatbot at first

 “You shouldn’t expect a chatbot to be perfect from the start.
 He’s more like a human employee who’s constantly getting better and better every day.”